-We have multiple treatment options in a variety of locations including, California, Florida, Georgia, Illinois, Minnesota, Pennsylvania, Tennessee, Washington, and Wisconsin.
+We have multiple treatment options in a variety of locations including, California, Colorado, Florida, Georgia, Illinois, Minnesota, Pennsylvania, Tennessee, Washington, and Wisconsin.

 You may request a discharge at any time, but we advise that any decisions about discharge be made collaboratively with the treatment team, so a thoughtful aftercare plan can be developed and arranged.
 If you are receiving treatment due to a court order, a doctor’s order to discharge is required before you can leave.
 In situations involving imminent concerns for your safety, further evaluation may be necessary.